 And don’t think personalization means just using your recipients’ names.
 It goes much deeper than that.
 Personalization may also include:

 Sometimes it’s not possible to collect all of this information from your audience with an optin page.
 So you’ll have to learn from your audience.
 You also need to be specific about your targeting when generating leads.

 Where are your leads coming from?
 Facebook?
 Yes?
 Well, “Facebook” is now a point of personalization you can use as well.

 Also, note that the more specific you are about your targeting the more responsive your email lists will be.

-The last thing to consider is how to incorporate these points of personalization intl your emails.
-Well, if you only have a small number of subscribers,10 or less, you can add them by hand.
+The last thing to consider is how to incorporate these points of personalization into your emails.
+Well, if you only have a small number of subscribers,10 or fewer, you can add them by hand.
 Simply send individual emails to each subscriber.